 In the second wave, COVID-19 mortality rates for people younger than 65 were highest in urban areas

 COVID-19 mortality for people younger than 65 varied significantly between local areas.
 Figure 3 shows COVID-19 mortality rates for people younger than 65 by local authority.
 This highlights differences in the experience of COVID-19 in more urban regions compared with rural areas.
-There were particularly high COVID-19 mortality rates for people younger than 65 in London and some authorities in the South East (including Slough and Bedford), as well as in Greater Manchester and Birmingham.
+There were particularly high COVID-19 mortality rates for people younger than 65 in London and some authorities in the South East (including Slough and Bedford), the Valleys in south Wales as well as in Greater Manchester and Birmingham.